JuanOlaya/Virtual-Reality/README.md

 </p>

 ### 6. Interactive Experience
-For the final project is relevant includ the concepts of Game Design, such as: goal of the game, score, rules, awards, vivid interactive narrative and convinving mechanics.
+For the video game is relevant includ the concepts of Game Design, such as: goal of the game, score, rules, awards, vivid interactive narrative and convinving mechanics.

-Moreover, is important to enrich the experience with:
+Moreover, is important to enrich the experience of the video game with:

 - Non Player Characters (NPC) from [Mixamo](https://www.mixamo.com)
 - Waypoints para el caso de mover animales o automóviles